Riemann surfaces of second kind and effective finiteness theorems: ( )-bundles over Riemann surfaces

-Each monodromy is the product of at most six elements ${\sf{b}}_j$ of $\mathcal{B}_3 \diagup \mathcal{Z}_3$ with $\mathcal{L}_-(\vartheta(\textsf{b}_j))\leq 2 \pi \lambda_8(X)$.
-Hence, for each monodromy there are no more than $(15 \exp( 6 \pi \lambda_8(X)))^{6}$ possible choices.
-We proved that there are up to isotopy no more than $(15 \exp( 6 \pi \lambda_8(X)))^{6(2g+m)}= (3^6\cdot 5^6\cdot \exp(36 \pi \lambda_8(X)))^{2g+m}$ irreducible holomorphic $(0,3)$-bundles with a holomorphic section over $X$.
+Each monodromy is the product of at most six elements ${\sf{b}}_j$ of $\mathcal{B}_3 \diagup \mathcal{Z}_3$ with $\mathcal{L}_-(\vartheta(\textsf{b}_j))\leq 2 \pi \lambda_{10}(X)$.
+Hence, for each monodromy there are no more than $(15 \exp( 6 \pi \lambda_{10}(X)))^{6}$ possible choices.
+We proved that there are up to isotopy no more than $(15 \exp( 6 \pi \lambda_{10}(X)))^{6(2g+m)}$ irreducible holomorphic $(0,3)$-bundles with a holomorphic section over $X$.
 Theorem \ref{thm3} is proved. $\Box$

-Notice that we proved a slightly stronger statement, namely, over a Riemann surface of genus $g$ with $m+1\geq 1$ holes there are no more than $(15 \exp( 6 \pi \lambda_8(X)))^{6(2g+m)}$ isotopy classes of smooth $(0,3)$-bundles with a smooth section that contain a holomorphic bundle with a holomorphic section that is either irreducible or isotopic to the trivial bundle.
+Notice that we proved a slightly stronger statement, namely, over a Riemann surface of genus $g$ with $m+1\geq 1$ holes there are no more than $(15 \exp( 6 \pi \lambda_{10}(X)))^{6(2g+m)}$ isotopy classes of smooth $(0,3)$-bundles with a smooth section that contain a holomorphic bundle with a holomorphic section that is either irreducible or isotopic to the trivial bundle.

 {\bf Proof of Theorem \ref{thm2}.} Proposition \ref{prop1} and Theorem \ref{thm3} imply Theorem \ref{thm2} as follows.
 Suppose an isotopy class of smooth $(1,1)$-bundles over a finite open Riemann surface $X$ contains a holomorphic bundle.
 By Proposition \ref{prop1} the class contains a holomorphic bundle which is the double branched covering of a holomorphic special $(0,4)$-bundle.
+If the $(1,1)$-bundle is irreducible then also the $(0,4)$-bundle is irreducible.
+There are up to isotopy no more than $\big(15(\exp(6 \pi \lambda_{10}(X)))\big)^{6(2g+m)}$ holomorphic special $(0,4)$-bundles over $X$ that are either irreducible or isotopic to the trivial bundle.